hakonw/fg-ai/functions/readme.md

 `python main.py`

 - Required files
-  - all images with all face encodings
+  - all images with embeddings
-  - mapping from image to metadata

 ## Deploy